Where We Dive.

 The other dive here is "The Migrant Ship."
 It lays perpendicular to the beach with it's stern at about 18m (60 ft) and the bow sloping down to 30m (100 ft).
 You're likely to see wolf eels and octopus here as well, along with large crabs, grunt sculpins, and maybe even a seal!

-Mould's Bay is a popular beach dive site on Quadra Island.
+Shoring diving at Mould's Bay is a popular beach dive site on Quadra Island.
+Only a short ferry ride from Campbell River.
 The protected, shallow water makes it a good site for Open Water courses but its a great spot for advanced divers as well.
 Unique rock formations that make up the wall to the right and left of the entry area are home to a variety of interesting critters.

-Tyee Cove is Nanoose Bay shore dive site, appropriate for all levels of divers.
+Shore diving at Tyee Cove in Nanoose Bay is appropriate for all levels of divers.
 There's space to park along the road and a path down to the rocky beach.
 There are two smoothed out entry points to the water that lead into the small bay where you can find all kinds of interesting marine life in the eel grass.
 On either side of the bay are rock walls that host a variety of life including large boot sponges!

-Singing Sands is a beach dive in Comox with a nice easy entry, but extra caution has to be taken when planning a dive here!
+Beach diving at Singing Sands in Comox with a nice easy entry.
+But extra caution has to be taken when planning a dive here!
 Plan to be in the water a half hour before slack tide, double check for strong current after entering the water and be wary of surprise current throughout the dive!

 However, it is a beautiful site!
 At about 70ft there is a sailboat wreck that houses huge lingcod, octopus, rockfish and even the occasional lumpsucker!